Resources

 -

 SHOP YOUR VALUES: Our purchasing choices can reflect our civic values.
-The Center for Responsive Politics and Goods Unite Us allow you to research political donations made by corporations and their executives, helping you make informed decisions about where you spend your money.
+The Center for Responsive Politics and Goods Unite Us allow you to research political donations made by corporations and their executives, helping you make informed decisions about where to spend your money.

 SUPPORT DEMOCRACY ORGANIZATIONS: Many nonprofit organizations work year-round to protect voting rights, strengthen civic participation, and defend democratic institutions.
 Consider supporting local organizations in your state that advance these goals.
 National organizations such as People For the American Way also offer resources, policy insights, and opportunities for civic-minded individuals to take meaningful action together.